Ptolemy III Euergetes: Later reign (241–222 BC)

 The conclusion of the Third Syrian War marked the end of military intervention in the Seleucid territories, but Ptolemy III continued to offer covert financial assistance to the opponents of Seleucus II.
 From 241 BC, this included Antiochus Hierax, the younger brother of Seleucus II, who rebelled against his brother and established his own separate kingdom in Asia Minor.
 Ptolemy III sent military forces to support him only when a group of Galatian mercenaries rebelled against him but is likely to have supported him more tacitly throughout his conflict with Seleucus II.
 He offered similar support to Attalus I, the dynast of Pergamum, who took advantage of this civil conflict to expand his territories in northwestern Asia Minor.
 When the Seleucid general Achaeus was sent in 223 BC to reconquer the territories in Asia Minor that had been lost to Attalus, Ptolemy III sent his son Magas with a military force to aid Attalus, but he was unable to prevent Attalus' defeat.

 Ptolemy III maintained his father's hostile policy to Macedonia.
 This probably involved direct conflict with Antigonus II during the Third Syrian War, but after the defeat at Andros in c.
 245 BC, Ptolemy III seems to have returned to the policy of indirect opposition, financing enemies of the Antigonids in mainland Greece.
-The most prominent of these was the Achaian League, a federation of Greek city-states in the Peloponnese that were united by their opposition to Macedon.
+The most prominent of these was the Achaean League, a federation of Greek city-states in the Peloponnese that were united by their opposition to Macedon.
 From 243 BC, Ptolemy III was the nominal leader (hegemon) and military commander of the League and supplied them with a yearly payment.
 After 240 BC, Ptolemy also forged an alliance with the Aetolian League in northwest Greece.
 From 238 to 234 BC, the two leagues waged the Demetrian War against Macedon with Ptolemaic financial support.